X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Discussion

 \begin{enumerate}

-\item The color-color diagram (CD) of the `$\rho$' class showed a loop-like pattern (see \citet{b16}) while the CD of the variable state in IGR J17091-3624 showed a patchy pattern (see middle right panel of Fig. 4).
-The X-ray flux in IGR J17091-3624 is lower than that observed in GRS 1915+105.
+\item The color-color diagram (CD) of the `$\rho$' class shows a loop-like pattern (see \citet{b16}) while the CD of the variable state/$\rho$-like class in IGR J17091$-$3624 shows a patchy pattern (see bottom right panel of Fig. 4).
+Low count rate and irregular burst structure may cause such randomness in the CD.
+In the HID, GRS 1915+105 traverses a clock-wise loop while the IGR J17091$-$3624 traverses anti-clockwise \citep{b94}.
+The X-ray flux from IGR J17091$-$3624 is significantly lower than that observed from GRS 1915+105 even considering a distance as large as $\sim$17 kpc.

-\item An interesting difference between two systems is that the hardness ratio during $\rho$ class activity is higher ($\sim$ 2 times) in IGR J17091-3624 than that observed in GRS 1915+105.
-Adjustment of black hole mass and its distance may not be sufficient to explain this difference.
-Peak-to-minimum level count rate ratio for IGR J17091-3624 is $\sim$ 2.9$-$3.8. while the value of this ratio is $\sim$ 3.4$-$4.3 in case of GRS 1915+105.
-The absorption column density and contamination from close by source are other parameters which may affect hardness ratio.
-However, the chance of contamination from close by source is low.
+\item An interesting difference between two systems is that the hardness ratio during $\rho$ class activity is higher ($\sim$ 2 times) in IGR J17091$-$3624 than that observed in GRS 1915+105.
+One possible reason for this higher hardness value, as discussed in \citet{b95}, is the distance of IGR J17091$-$3624 is higher compared to the distance of GRS 1915+105.
+However, using {\it SWIFT}/XRT data, we find that the absorption column density is 0.9$-$1.02 $\times$ 10$^{22}$ cm$^{-2}$ for IGR J17091$-$3624 while this value is 5$-$13.6 $\times$ 10$^{22}$ cm$^{-2}$ for GRS 1915+105.
+Hence along with large distance, effects like the presence of the strong disk wind or large disk inclination angle \citep{b96} may also cause the observed flux difference between two sources.
+The contamination from a nearby source is not favored since the hardening of the lightcurve during the heartbeat oscillations has also been been observed with the {\it SWIFT}/XRT \citep{b98}.

-\item Typical low hard state observations where disk emission is not visible, are commonly seen in canonical BHXBs but have never been seen in GRS 1915+105.
-However, IGR J17091-3624 showed low hard state from 9 March 2011 to 22 March 2011 (see Table 2).
+\item Typical low/hard state observations where disk emission is not visible, are commonly seen in canonical BHXBs but have never been seen in GRS 1915+105 during the RXTE era.
+Earlier outbursts in IGR J17091$-$3624 were started with the LS \citep{b22,b1}.
+In case of 2011 outburst, {\it SWIFT}/XRT spectral fitting of IGR J17091$-$3624 shows that, from 9 February, 2011 to 20 February, 2011 (see Table 2) disk component is not visible in the spectra.
+Apart from this, a break in the PDS continuum, detection of broad Lorentzian also indicate that the present outburst started with the LS although accurate determination of spectral state is not possible due to unavailability of {\it RXTE} data.

-\item A systematic study of the occurrence of different classes during the outburst of GRS 1915+105 \citep{b49} showed that the $\rho$ class variability eventually arise from the $\alpha$ or $\omega$ class \citep{b44}.
-These are different X-ray classes with different timescale and flux.
-However, in IGR J17091-3624, the $\rho$ class like activity arises from the HIMS state.
+\item A systematic study of the occurrence of different classes in GRS 1915+105 \citep{b49} show that the $\rho$ class variability eventually arise from the $\alpha$ or $\omega$ class after transiting from the SIMS.
+These are different X-ray classes with large variation in the variability timescale as well as X-ray flux \citep{b16,b35,b44}.
+Until now, the $\rho$ class like activity in IGR J17091$-$3624 arises from the SIMS through the IVS, skipping any other variabilities as observed in GRS 1915+105.